RE:CZ

 Determining Input Cash Flow

-Input Cash Flow C(t), a time series representing the speed of input cash flow (note: not the total amount).
+Input Cash Flow C(t), a time series representing the rate of input cash flow (note: not the total amount).

 Derived from the historical performance of the benchmark account and dynamically updated.

-The recommended calculation method is: Calculate the maximum loss / time duration from each trade of the benchmark account and use that value as C(t).
+The recommended calculation method is: calculate the maximum loss / time duration for each trade in the benchmark account and use that value as C(t).

 Constructing a Hard Risk Control Line